CodeStoryBuild/CodeStoryCli/LLM_SETUP.md

-# Multi-LLM Support for Vibe
+# Multi-LLM Support for dslate

 ## Overview

-Vibe now supports multiple LLM providers through LangChain, allowing you to choose the best model for your needs.
+dslate now supports multiple LLM providers through LangChain, allowing you to choose the best model for your needs.

 ## Supported Providers